Wireless Internet is a Utility

 If the technology asset loses value faster than the depreciation schedule, you’re going to have a hard time convincing your CFO for an upgrade.

-Challenge #3: The capital funding process is typically a competition between the IT department and the rest of the organization for a limited amount of capital.
+Challenge #3: The funding process is typically a competition between the IT department and the rest of the business for a limited amount of capital.

 This usually means you’re going to get a partial solution.
 Have you ever been in a conversation like this?